-BPE 015: BUILD Physical Education 1.....2 Credits Collaborative lab experience with HAS-440 Advanced Training for Human Performance to learn skills necessary to maintain physical health and put those skills into practice as part of developing a personal physical fitness plan for how to stay healthy and active at Bethel.
-Graded on an A/F basis.
-Offered: Fall.
+BPE 045 • BUILD Physical Education 4 2 Credits

+Collaborative lab experience with HAS-440 Advanced Training for Human Performance to learn skills necessary to maintain physical health and put those skills into practice as part of developing a personal physical fitness plan for how to stay healthy beyond Bethel.
+Offered: Spring.